zaz003-cyber/lol_sports-analysis/README.md

   frameborder="0">
 </iframe>

 The histogram shows dragon control distribution is skewed and slightly right-biased.
 Most teams control 1 to 4 dragons, with 2 to 3 dragons being the most common outcome, confirming dragon control is typically shared among multiple teams rather than monopolized by a single one.
-While controlling zero dragons is uncommon, it still occurs, whereas controlling an extremely high number of dragons (5 or more is extremely rare.
+While controlling zero dragons is uncommon, it still occurs, whereas maintaining an extremely high number of dragons (5 or more is extremely rare.

 This reflects dragons as a structured and constrained game objective.
 Extreme values occur with low frequency, with most matches falling within a narrow, realistic range of dragon counts.
 This makes the variable suitable for further comparative and predictive analysis.

 ### Bivariate Analysis

+At the same time, I also conducted bivariate analysis to examine the relationship between dragon control and match outcomes.
+I compared dragon-related statistics between winning and losing teams to understand the connection between objective control and competitive results in the game.

 <iframe
   src="assets/dragons_result.html"